- This post contains affiliate links. Read more here.

 2. Crates: A Home for the Road

-If your dog is overwhelmed by the sights and sounds of a car ride, or you just want to build them a cozy mobile den, nothing beats a crate.
+If your dog is overwhelmed by the sights and sounds of a car ride, or you just want to build them a cozy mobile den, nothing beats a travel crate.

 When crated in the car, your dog can snuggle up safely and ride in comfort.
 If your dog barks at other dogs or triggers out the window, you can cover the crate up with a blanket to encourage calm and quiet.
 Your dog will be happy in their familiar place and will adjust to new surroundings faster.